TWIN TOWERS

 Antennas

-The masts are lengths of 1.5 in galvanized pipe (OD 1.9 in) that were acquired from Metals Depot.
-An M2 6M5X 50 MHz yagi is located on the north tower at about 53 ft.
+The masts are lengths of 1.5 in galvanized pipe (OD 1.9 in) that were obtained from Metals Depot.
+These masts are heavy and not cheap, but I was aiming for hurricane survival.
+An M2 6M5X 50 MHz yagi was originally located on the north tower at about 53 ft.
+In November 2024, it was replaced by a 6-element 6M6DX designed by YU7EF (Pop) and purchased directly from Antennas-Amplifiers in Serbia.
 At the top of the mast at a height just under 60 ft is an 11-element LFA (4.7m boom length) for 222 MHz (left photo, below).
-The LFA was designed by Justin G0KSC and purchased as a kit from his company InnovAntennas.
+The LFA was designed by Justin G0KSC and acquired as a kit from his company InnovAntennas.

 The south tower holds stacked 9-element beams for 144 MHz (M2 2M9SSB) at a vertical spacing of 9 ft 6 in (right photo, below).
 The height of the top yagi is about 62 ft.
 Because alignment is critical, I assembled antennas and feedlines on the mast at ground level.
-Phasing lines and 2-port power divider are from Directive Systems.
+Phasing lines are from ABR Industries and the 2-port power divider is from Directive Systems.

 The mast was already installed on the north tower when the crane lifted it into place, so I hired a bucket truck crew to clamp on the the 6m yagi followed by the 222 MHz LFA.
 The 144 MHz mast/antenna assembly was heavy and awkward, but the bucket crew was able to hold it, then raise it to the top of the tower.
 The left photo below shows me on the tower guiding the bottom of the mast into the rotor clamps.
 I then climbed to the top of the tower and tightened the bolts on the thrust bearing.
 I'm wearing a DBI-Sala ExoFit climbing harness, AFP dual fall arrest lanyard, waist-mounted positioning lanyard, engineer boots, and hard hat.
 Everything was under the watchful eye of Steve W4IT on the ground who provided fine-tuning of the azimuthal alignment.
 The right photo shows the stacked 2M9SSB yagis in place as seen from the top of the north tower.
 The fences in the distance separate our neighbors' horse pastures.

-All these antennas were originally setup at the former QTH in DM65 and moved with us to Florida.
-I had considerable difficulty dealing with intermittent high VSWR on the 6M5X that took many weeks to resolve, as described below.
+The antennas were originally setup at the former QTH in DM65 and moved with us to Florida.
+There has been considerable, ongoing difficulty dealing with intermittent high VSWR on the 6M5X 6-m yagi.
+I have some observations about using the segmented element design in a permanent installation.